brianleungwh/brianleungwh.github.io/about.md

 ---
 Hi, I'm Brian.

-I am a software developer based in the San Francisco Bay Area.
+I am a software engineer based in the San Francisco Bay Area.